Sparsha-mehta/aws-ai/src/aimldl/hyparametertuning.md

 ### **How to Prevent Overfitting**

-1. **Increase the training data size** - This means you're going to have a dataset that is much more representative of all the possible values for your production data (this is usually the best answer)
+1. **Increase the training data size** - This means you're going to have a dataset that is much more **representative of all the possible values** for your production data (this is usually the **best answer**)

 2. **Early stopping** of the training of the model - doing more epochs is not going to help with overfitting, it's the opposite direction instead

-3. **Data augmentation** - if you don't have enough diversity in your datasets
+3. **Data augmentation** - if you don't have enough diversity in your datasets, you would like to do Data Augmentation

 4. **Adjust the hyperparameters** - we can try adjusting the learning rate, batch size, and epochs, but you cannot add new hyperparameters as these are fixed.
 However, this is usually not the primary answer.